AlbertVeli/wasm_sdl2_test/README.md

 # Small test of WebAssembly with SDL2

-A ball is bouncing on the canvas walls while background music is played.
-A sound is played when the ball hits a wall.
-Exit by closing the tab in the browser.
+A ball is bouncing around the canvas while background music is played.
+A sound effect played when the ball hits a wall.

-At the moment I disabled the background music because of some strange sound bug.
-The bounce sound effect kind of works but also sounds distorted.

 ## Requirements
 * [Emscripten SDK](https://webassembly.org/getting-started/developers-guide/)